SpudGunMan/meshing-around/README.md

 - **Built-in Games**: Enjoy games like DopeWars, Lemonade Stand, BlackJack, and VideoPoker.
 - **FCC ARRL QuizBot**: The exam question pool quiz-bot.
 - **Command-Based Gameplay**: Issue `games` to display help and start playing.
+- **Telemetry Leaderboard**: Fun stats like lowest 🪫 battery or coldest temp 🥶

 #### QuizMaster
 - **Interactive Group Quizzes**: The QuizMaster module allows admins to start and stop quiz games for groups.
 Players can join, leave, and answer questions directly via DM or channel.